stesta/stesta.github.io/_posts/2014-01-07-changing-your-git-username-and-email.markdown

 When Git is installed the first thing you probably want to do is set up your username and email.
 That is unless of course <!--more-->
 *git blame* always seems to out you for breaking the build!

-My preferred route is to simple use the <em>git config</em> command.
-Basically, all the command is really doing is editing the
-.gitconfig file off of your root directory.
+My preferred route is to simple use the *git config* command.
+Basically, all the command is really doing is editing the .gitconfig file off of your root directory.
 You can edit that file directly, but I tend to find the command a little easier.

 **View your .gitconfig file**